-Beginner Spanish Listening Practice – Lesson 7 Alphabet and spelling (Part 2) Posted by Laura on Jan 24, 2017 in Basic, Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary
+Beginner Spanish Listening Practice – Lesson 7 Alphabet and spelling (Part 2) Posted by Laura & Adam on Jan 24, 2017 in Learning, Spanish Grammar, Spanish Vocabulary

 In this Spanish lesson we will practice more related to the Spanish alphabet and spelling in Spanish.
 As usual, first we will review some relevant grammar and vocabulary and then see if you can follow a short listening.
 This lesson continues on from the previous lesson in this course which also looked at the Spanish alphabet and spelling in Spanish.